Lofou – Agios Georgios – Sylikou – Kouka – Pera Pedi – Lofou.

 Although the uphill going can be tough in places you will be rewarded with increasingly panoramic views across the surrounding countryside.
 Take a breather at 3 hours 10 minutes to admire the scenery from a recently-constructed sun terrace-cum-shelter on the edge of a cliff face.

 You should reach Kouka, another sleepy little village, after about 3 hours 20 minutes.
-There used to be a taverna on your left where you could pause for a pint of real ale from Cyprus’ Aphrodite’s Rock brewery but this seems to have been recently been replaced by the local village council offices.
+There used to be a taverna on your left where you could pause for a pint of real ale from Cyprus’ Aphrodite’s Rock brewery but this seems to have now been replaced by themore sobering local village council offices.
 Next door is the church of Timios Stavros (Holy Cross)

-About 50 metres past the church take the left road turning which leads uphill.
+About 50 metres past the church take the left road turning – signed to Agia Paraskevi -which leads uphill.

 The asphalt road runs out after a couple of minutes and you continue your walk along a loose earth track through some pine woods to the newly-built church of Agia Paraskevi at 3 hours 30 minutes.
 Continue past the church on Parambela Street (signed on your right) until you reach the junction with the main road through Pera Pedi at 3 hours 40 minutes.